 If you’re using two microphones, you can put one near the guitar’s 12th fret and record them as two separate channels.
 This way, you get a lot more options to tweak and shape your guitar tone with two completely different sources.

 If your acoustic guitar has a piezo pickup, it would be much easier to just go straight into an audio interface.
 That said, nothing can compare to what you get with microphones.
 You could also use both a microphone and a piezo pickup with a 2-channel audio interface, and blend these two tones in the final mix.

 Recording guitar amps with microphones is a pretty old studio practice that’s still in use even to this day.
 And just like with acoustic guitars, you can use this method with your computer’s integrated sound card or with an external audio interface.
 We definitely advise you to go with the latter.

-Every guitar amp has speakers, or a separate speaker cabinet.
+All guitar amplifiers have speakers, or a separate speaker cabinet.
 The simplest way to record the amp is to put a microphone near the center of the speaker, facing it directly.
 This way, you’ll get a sharper tone that’s heavier in the higher-ends.

 The further you go from the speaker center, the more the tone gravitates toward the low-end.
 Some kind of sound isolation would also be good for this setting, preferably a completely isolated room with no exposed hard surfaces.

 Recording with two or more microphones via individual channels on your audio interface would bring a lot more options for shaping the tone the way you want.
 In fact, this is the way professional studios record electric guitar amps.

 To really get the most out of this configuration, go with one dynamic and one condenser mic.
 Just bear in mind that the process of setting up everything takes some time and research and that you’ll need to make sure the microphones stay in place.
 Of course, your audio interface should also have XLR inputs and preferably have quality mic preamps.